Skip to content

 Ugly weed grass - What It Is & How to Deal With It

-by Robbie Lynn 07 Dec 2025
+Robbie Lynn

-Ugly Weed Grass – What It Is & How to Deal With It
+Ugly Weed Grass: What It Is & How to Deal With It

 In this guide, we'll break down what weed grasses are, how to spot them, why they're so common, and most importantly, what you can actually do about them.
-I've personally tried killing off lawns to get rid of them, but they always come back—sometimes stronger than before.

 A Cautionary Tale: Don't Kill Off Your Lawn

 The problem is that POA annua seeds remain viable in the soil for years, sometimes decades.
-When you kill your lawn and start fresh, you're creating perfect conditions for those dormant weed grass seeds to germinate—bare soil, moisture, and no competition from established grass.
+When you kill your lawn and start fresh, you're creating perfect conditions for those dormant weed grass seeds to germinate, with bare soil, moisture, and no competition from established grass.
 You end up with the same problem, just delayed by a few months.
-This video shares my personal experience with this frustrating cycle and explains why management is often more effective than elimination.

 What NOT To Do